Notifications

 School authorities can collaborate to provide dual credit programming.
 Authorities apply together with one school authority being designated as the lead.
 The lead authority receives the funding and is responsible for managing the grant and reporting on behalf of all partners.

-Eligible school authorities may apply for one start-up funding grant up to $50,000 for dual credit opportunities for the 2025/26 school year.
+Eligible school authorities may apply for one start-up funding grant of up to $50,000 for dual credit opportunities in the 2026/27 school year.

 Health Care Aide grants

-To attract young Albertans to high demand careers in continuing care, Seniors, Community and Social Services is providing $550,000 per year for the next 2 years to support Health Care Aide dual credit start-up and enhancement grants.
+To attract young Albertans to high-demand careers in continuing care, Assisted Living and Social Services is providing $550,000 to support health care aide dual credit start-up and enhancement grants.
 This targeted funding aims to increase the number of students pursuing a career in continuing care and help alleviate growing workforce pressures.

 Eligibility